Covered in this guide:

 Whatever you think the weather is going to do in Scotland, it will most likely do the opposite.
 The weather constantly changes, but it’s this changing weather that creates beautiful light and spectacular photos.
 To elope in Scotland, you need to be prepared with the right gear, be flexible, patient and ready to embrace anything.

-My best piece of advice if you want natural and spontaneous photos is to wear an outfit you can move in comfortably.
-I also recommend shoes that will keep your feet dry if you’re getting married in Autumn or Winter.
-Thermals, wool leggings, gloves and wool socks are all a must in the colder seasons!
+My best piece of advice, if you want natural and spontaneous photos, is to wear an outfit you can move in comfortably.
+I also recommend shoes that keep your feet dry, particularly if you’re getting married in Autumn or Winter.
+Thermal wool base layers, wool leggings, gloves, and wool socks are all a must in the colder seasons!
 Be prepared with lots of warm layers and waterproof clothing so that you’re ready for anything that the unpredictable Scottish weather throws at you.
 Shawls and blankets are a popular choice for extra warmth over a dress and are easy to take on and off as needed.

 The Tartan Blanket Co sell shawls and blankets and have a wide range of colours and styles